The C.R.O.W. Creative Team

 Polly Coleman (Costume Designer / Board of Directors):

-Polly’s children have participated in C.R.O.W. classes, workshops, performances and events since C.R.O.W. began in 2011.
+Polly’s children participated in C.R.O.W. classes, workshops, performances and events since C.R.O.W. began in 2011.
 For as long as she can remember, Polly has always loved theatre and dance.
 An accomplished performer herself, Polly played "Joy Merriweather" in the 2019 Holly Jolly Follies, portrayed "Maggie" in Lend Me A Tenor, gave many memorable performances in murder mysteries with Poison Pen Players, as well as roles in Cabaret and Chicago.
 In addition to performing, Polly designs the myriad of beautiful costumes for C.R.O.W.
 Her mom taught her to sew at a very young age, and Polly is delighted to be passing along the tradition by teaching her own kids.
 Polly worked for Head Start of Lane County and taught pre-K for 5 years.
 She has also taught classes in sewing technique.
 Polly says, "Nothing makes me happier than to help bring the many positive experiences of theatre to the fantastic children in my community!"